 What are the costs associated with starting up the program?
 Operating the program?

+The CCWG recognizes that in-depth examination of each area: control; competence; and cost will require further examination of start up processes and start up costs, as well as exit costs as a part of the implementation

 The following is a summary of key characteristics of the evaluated mechanisms: